-The Department of Clinical Pathology has a number of opportunities for PhD, masters and honours students.
-Download flyers for our current opportunities below, and get in touch for more information.
+The Department of Clinical Pathology has a number of exciting opportunities for masters and honours students in 2023.

 Our dynamic Honours and Masters programs offer pathology-focused coursework and a range of ground-breaking research projects focused on improving outcomes for cancer patients.

 Interactive tutorials are dedicated to developing critical analysis skills, with additional seminars introducing students to technical and conceptual advances in clinical pathology and to the integration of lab- and computer-based Clinical Pathology research.

 Several $1,500 bursaries will be awarded to students with an outstanding academic record who join one of our 2023 projects.